JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 ```
 What is this?
 What this says is that `(+)` takes an Integer, and evaluates to _another function_.
 That function
 will then take an integer, and evaluate to an integer.
 This sort of argument-by-argument evaluation is called
 "currying".
 Every Haskell function is curried.
-Therefore you can think of the call to `add` earlier in the video as:
+Therefore you can think of the call to `add` earlier in the section as:
 ```Haskell
 add 5 10
 -- is the same as